LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 * Only a single, best result is returned regardless of the maximum number of answers that you've specified in the interaction.
 * Any HTML in the article's content is **not** removed.
 (Take note of the formatting applied to **Cancel Flight** in the image above.)
 Use HTML in your source knowledge base only when your target channels support it.

+#### Best practices

+When integrating answers from KnowledgeAI into a bot, carefully consider where in the bot flow it’s best to do this.
+You want the consumer’s utterance to be answered by the right, topically relevant knowledge base, at the right time.
+For example, in a bot that can handle billing tasks and questions, plug in a “Billing questions” knowledge base.
+This kind of contextual approach is more focused, so it generally yields a high answer rate.

+In contrast, strategies that are less targeted can yield a lower answer rate.
+For example, plugging a *general purpose* knowledge base into the [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) is an option, but it could yield a low answer rate.

 #### Add a Knowledge AI interaction